odioski/Brokers_app/README.md

 # INSTALLATION

-Quote+ relies on the Polygon.io API to aggregate it's information so you'll need an API KEY from them in order to use this.
-Once you have one replace *POLYGON.IO.APIKEY* within the script with your API KEY.

 You'll need Python installed which can be found at https://python.org

 You can run the script via your terminal or IDE.